Sfunzer/TOYL/README.md

 *Software*
 - Coded in C++ with the Arduino Framework/Visual Studio Code with PlatformIO
-- Uses ArduinoJSON, NeoPixelBus and the generic ESP8266 Wifi library
+- Uses MQTT, NeoPixelBus and the generic ESP8266 Wifi library

 *Connection*
-- Connects with a Supabase database through REST-API and HTTP(S)
+- Connects with MQTT